 There is also heaps of helpful information on DermNetNZ

 We do skin cancer surgery just about every day and have experienced doctors with a high level of expertise in determining which skin spots might be sinister.
 You don’t need a Mole Map or see a specialist to have these checks and we offer our enrolled patients minor surgery at very economical fees.
-This may even be covered by your medical insurance.
+This may even be covered by your medical.